cashburn/IRC/README.md

 The server can be started with the command `IRCServer <port>` where `port` is a designated available network port on the machine.
 It can be ended by typing ctrl+c.

+The server uses the `HashTableVoid` class provided in `HashTableVoid.h` and `HashTableVoid.cc` to create a hash table of users and passwords.
+These user/password pairs are then stored in an unencrypted file (hopefully this will be remedied in future updates) called password.txt (I conformed to the specifications of a project at the time of writing) so that all of the users are persistent through reboots of the server.

 ###Commands

 The server can accept the following commands: